 Simplify the decision-making process with education and guidance

 On average B2B buyers will complete 60-80% of their buying journey before speaking to a person, they accustomed to conducting their own research to purchase products and services online from their consumer lives.
 They still require education and guidance to be ready to speak to a sales rep or purchase online even though they are comfortable doing their own research.
 Adapting a guided experience that helps narrow down search results into a relevant, manageable set with education helps buyers feel supported through their journey, and showcases how much the supplier values being a helpful and informative resource.
-Manufacturers like Schneider Electric and Ingersoll Rand leverage conversational search to guide their buyers through complex purchasing decisions based on needs.
+Manufacturers like Schneider Electric and Ingersoll Rand leverage product discovery to guide their buyers through complex purchasing decisions based on needs.
 Try out Ingersoll Rand’s Air Compressor Advisor to see the most effective search experience available for B2B manufacturers.

 Make tailored recommendations for increased buyer confidence

 B2B manufacturers need to provide tailored product and service recommendations based on needs and wants, not on what may be the top-selling product range.
 Narrowing down choices requires understanding each individual buyer’s unique needs and wants to identify what options are best suited to them.
 If you consider the traditional digital buying experience, it is nearly impossible to know if a product is a right fit for your needs.
 Purchasing the wrong product could be mean delays in critical business activities, wasted materials, or even harm to colleagues.
 B2B buyers need to be incredibly confident they have identified the exact product they need.
 That’s why 3M’s Safety Solutions Division implemented a guided selling experience that recommends the correct protective gear based on buyer needs, compliance, and usage.
 Try out 3M’s Eyewear Safety Advisor below to see the experience for yourself.

 Maintain a consistent search experience across all distribution channels